 - Remove the bundle and pour the clove infused oil in a small vial.
 And voila!
 Your clove oil is ready to use.

-Now that you know the benefits of clove oil and what does clove oil do for your overall health, why not give it a try?
-If you are familiar with any other clove oil uses, do not forget to share them with us in the comments section below.
+Now that you know the benefits of clove oil and what it does for your overall health, why not give it a try?
+If you are familiar with any other clove oil uses, don’t forget to share them with us in the comments section below.

 - 10 Amazing Benefits And Uses Of Cinnamon Essential Oil